harikvpy/refreshbrowser/README.md

 This plugin implmenets the client side of the FF-Remote-Control Firefox extension.

 # installation
+To use, install the plugin using Vundle by adding the following line between your vundle#begin() and vundle#end() lines.

+  Plugin 'harikvpy/refreshbrowser'

-To use, install the plugin using Vundle and add a convenient shortcut to your .vimrc file.
-For example, my vimrc has the 'r' key mapped as below:
+Then add a convenient keyboard shortcut to your .vimrc file pressing which would invoke the function in the plugin.
+For example, my .vimrc has the 'r' key mapped as below:

   nmap <leader>r :call RefreshFirefox()<CR>